-What is a Short Order Cook?
+What Do Short Order Cook Do?

-Daily Life Of a Short Order Cook
+Life As a Short Order Cook

 - Plan work on orders so that items served together are finished at the same time.

 - Complete orders from steam tables, placing food on plates and serving customers at tables or counters.

 - Accept payments, and make change or write charge slips as necessary.

 When polled, Short Order Cooks say the following skills are most frequently used in their jobs: